-The Ombudsman can consider complaints about maladministration.
+We consider complaints about maladministration.
 The term maladministration is not defined but is generally taken to mean poor administration or the wrong application of rules.
-The Ombudsman can also consider complaints about professional judgement and clinical decisions which have been made by health and social care professionals.
+We can also consider complaints about professional judgement and clinical decisions which have been made by health and social care professionals.

-Some examples that the Ombudsman may regard as maladministration include:
+Some examples that we may regard as maladministration include: